bigdataandhealth/bigdataandhealth/content/topics/topic2.md

 ## Topic description

-The development of eHealth applications that motivate users to change their lifestyles comprises a number of challenges: how to make it appealing for users, how to motivate them to change their lifestyle and more importantly how to achieve long term adherence to lifestyle changes.
-We would like to open a discussion with other consortia that have expertise in this area.
+The development of eHealth applications that motivate users to change their lifestyles comprises a number of challenges: **how to personalise it**, how to make it appealing for users, how to motivate them to change their lifestyle and more importantly how to achieve long term adherence to lifestyle changes.
+We would like to open a discussion with other consortia that have expertise in this area